 Selecting the appropriate hashing algorithm depends on your application's requirements:

-• BLAKE2: A modern, faster alternative to SHA algorithms, offering high security and performance.
+• BLAKE2: A modern, faster alternative to SHA algorithms, providing comparable security with improved performance.

 Implementing file hashing with ring

-The ring crate is a Rust library focused on safe and fast cryptography.
-It supports various cryptographic operations, including hashing.
+The ring crate provides safe and fast cryptographic operations, including hashing.

 Add ring to your Cargo.toml: